Transcript: PERDITA FINN on the Long Story of Our Souls /353

 I'll never forget when I first had a glimpse of this, it was after a friend of mine had lost her baby at nine months during delivery.
 And my one of my very dearest friends, and how can you be with someone inside that loss?
 You know what I mean?
 Just devastating, just beyond terrible.
 But what I could feel was even in the brevity, that soul was huge.
 The life barely lasted an instant, but the soul was vast.
 And I did a lot of embroidery as a kid and I am sort of a nerdy kid, and I love when you do embroidery, if you follow a stitch, you know, if you look at the embroidery from one side, it's just a jumble, right?
 It's just frayed threads and knots and mush mush, and then you turn it over, and you can see the picture and it all makes sense.
 But from the land of the living, we see the embroidery from the wrong side, we just see a tiny stitch doesn't make any sense, but you turn it over and you see the whole thread and you see that thread becoming a rose or a pair of lips or a heart.
 It's many things.
 And if we think of our soul as a thread, wound together with other threads, woven...you know, we often talk about the veil, but the veil itself is nothing but the fabric of existence, what you know, was called the diamond net of Indra.
 It's that woven fabric of existence where our souls are woven with all other souls entangled with all other souls to create this experience of our reality.
 There's just back and forth and back again.
 I mean...

-Perdita Finn You know, I'm no student of near death experiences are what happens after you die.
+You know, I'm no student of near death experiences are what happens after you die.
 I've certainly…I know people who are and have heard a lot about it.
 I do know that the more intimate I've become with those on the other side.
 And I'm very intimate.
 I mean, I really talk to those on the other side a lot, I have an ancestor altar in my house.
-Every day is The Day of the Dead at my house.
+Every day is the Day of the Dead at my house.

 I know two things about my own death.
-One is that when it's time to go, it's because there's more that I can do on the other side than I can do on this side for the moment with this body.
+One is that when it's time to go it's because there's more that I can do on the other side than I can do on this side for the moment with this body.
 Now we say to my children, “When I go, it's because I can help you more from the other side than I can help on this side although I want to be here for a long time and hold some grandbabies.”

 Um, but the other thing I know is that I'll be coming back and I also know that there'll be a reunion on the other side with so many mothers and so many...You know, when a baby's born, everyone's waiting to hold the baby and love it and cherish it, but on the other side, everyone's saying goodbye.
 And when we die, everyone is sad on this side and there's nothing but reunion on the other side.
 My 91 year old father in law died last summer.
 A few days before he died.
 He said to me, "So I've been invited to this garden party and it looks like everybody's there, you think I should go?"
 "Does it look like a nice party?"
 He said, "It looks rather wonderful."
 I said, "Well, I think you should go."
 I think we'll all have a garden party waiting for us on the other side and then we come back again.